What Is Net Promoter Score?

 Who uses Net Promoter Score?

 There’s no ideal company type that benefits more than others when it comes to using the Net Promoter Score system.
 This is because it can help any company in any industry build customer loyalty and achieve growth.
 So much so, that at least two-thirds of the Fortune 1000 use the Net Promoter Score.
-This includes most or all financial service companies, airlines, telecom companies, retailers, and others.
+This includes most or all financial services companies, airlines, telecom companies, retailers, and others.

 Ideally, you want to achieve as high an NPS score as you can.